Aeven-AI/mcp-nanobanana/README.md

-# Nano Banana - Gemini & Codex CLI Extension
+# Nano Banana - MCP Image Generation Extension

-A professional MCP extension for Gemini CLI, Codex CLI, and other MCP-compatible tools, generating and manipulating images using the **google/gemini-2.5-flash-image** model.
-By default it talks to OpenRouter, but you can point it at any provider that hosts Nano Banana by adjusting the `MODEL_*` environment variables.
+A professional MCP (Model Context Protocol) extension for any MCP-compatible client (including Gemini CLI and Codex CLI), for generating and manipulating images.
+It uses the **google/gemini-2.5-flash-image** model by default, and is pre-configured to connect to OpenRouter.
+You can point it at any provider that hosts the model by adjusting the `MODEL_*` environment variables.

 ## ✨ Features